A state complaint is one way to handle a dispute with a school about special education.

-- Specific examples about how your child struggles.
+Specific examples about how your child struggles.
 This means any poor grades, bad test results or behavior reports.
 If your child is passing, point out the extra help you gave your child.
-Medical reports about your child’s learning or attention issue are also helpful.
+Medical reports about your child’s learning or thinking difference are also helpful.

 How to File Your State Complaint